top of page

 Project Dates

-October 2021
+January 2021 to October 2021

 My Contributions

-• Lead visual designer
+• Lead UX designer

 • high-fidelity interactive prototypes